ltonetwork/documentation/01-event-chain/index.md

-# Live Contracts - Event Chain
+# Live Contracts - Event chain

 The event chain is a miniature blockchain that is shared between parties involved in a contract or process.
 Each event is signed and that added referencing the previous event, forming a chain.
 All information of the system is derived from